expectancy

 双语例句

-这些国家的社会流动性、预期寿命和生活满意度也都高于美国。 - This is due in part to increased life expectancy.
+这些国家的社会流动性、预期寿命和生活满意度也都高于美国。 - This is due in part to medical discoveries which have greatly reduced infant mortality and extended life expectancy.